 The amount of this mineral in plant-based foods is largely dependent on where they are farmed, as selenium concentrations in soil and water vary.
 Therefore, it’s important to consume a variety of foods that contain minerals to ensure that you absorb

 enough of it.
 Brazil nuts are the richest source of selenium.
 Other foods that contain it includes spinach, mushrooms, sunflower seeds, brown rice, halibut and herring.
-Click here to find out why else you should include nuts in your diet – and how your heart will surely benefit from it.

 Too much selenium?